Signed in as:

 ---

-Leslie Matthews is citizen of both the US and the UK and has pursued her studies and a career on both sides of the Atlantic.
+Leslie Matthews is a citizen of both the US and the UK and has pursued her studies and a career on both sides of the Atlantic.
 She studied with Metropolitan Opera sopranos, Judith Raskin and Clarice Carson in New York, and with Madame Lo Siew Tuan in the UK.
-Beginning her career as a mezzo, Leslie made the switch to the full-lyric/dramatic soprano repertoire, including; Fiordiligi in “Cosi fan Tutte”, the Countess in “Figaro,” Leonora in “Il Trovatore,” Amelia in Ballo in “Maschera,” Mimi in “La Boheme,” First Lady in “Magic Flute,” Maddalena in “Andrea Chenier,” Violetta in “La Traviata,” the title role in “Tosca,” and Giulietta and the Voice in “Tales of Hoffmann.”
+Beginning her career as a mezzo, Leslie made the switch to the full-lyric/dramatic soprano repertoire, including: Fiordiligi in “Cosi fan Tutte”, the Countess in “Figaro,” Leonora in “Il Trovatore,” Amelia in Ballo in “Maschera,” Mimi in “La Boheme,” First Lady in “Magic Flute,” Maddalena in “Andrea Chenier,” Violetta in “La Traviata,” the title role in “Tosca,” and Giulietta and the Voice in “Tales of Hoffmann.”
 Leslie founded the Metropolitan Lyric Theatre in the NYC area and now resides in Chester.

 ---